johnnyshields/mongoid_classy_denorm/README.md

   field :date,    type: Time
   field :status,  type: Symbol

-  # you may define custom methods on your denormalized objects
+  # You may define custom methods on your denormalized objects.
+  # Consider using a mixin to support the same methods on both
+  # the original and denormalized models.
   def late?
     status == :late
   end